 Located on the western part of Norway, Bergen is home to many UNESCO World Heritage listed sites and is the perfect launching point to explore fjords and glaciers including Hardangerfjord and Sognefjord.

-The fascinating and historically rich Stavanger is another not to miss destination in Norway, while those with time to spare should also add Norway’s technology capital, Trondheim to their Norway tour itinerary.
+The fascinating and historically rich Stavanger is another not to miss destination while those with time to spare should add technology capital Trondheim to their Norway tour itinerary.

-Whenever you decide to visit, you’ll find a land of splendour and boundless adventure waiting for your arrival.
+Whenever you decide to visit, you’ll find a land of splendour and boundless adventure waiting for your arrival in Norway.